Arriving In Cusco

 * Coca tea and muña tea from the Andes help to reduce altitude sickness

-* Alcohol and drugs are a big no if you are having trouble with the altitude
+* Alcohol and drugs are a big no if you having trouble with the altitude

-* Diamox or Acetazolamide (you can find these medications in any drugstore in Cusco, please check with your doctor to ensure you are not allergic to any medicine)
+* Diamox or Acetazolamide (you can find these medications in any drugstore in Cusco, please check with your Doctor to ensure you are not allergic to any medication)

-All our TreXperiences are designed so that trekkers of every ability can accomplish them.
-Some sections of the trek are challenging, while others are much easier.
+All our TreXperiences are designed so that they can be accomplished by trekkers of every ability.
+Some sections of the trek are challenging while others are much easier.
 Remember that nothing is impossible.
 Our guides are very experienced, they are used to accommodating groups of mixed abilities, and they will, of course, be there to help you.
-We advise that you exercise regularly before your trip and that you arrive in Cusco at least two days ahead of your trek to acclimatize to the altitude.
+We advise that you exercise regularly prior to your trip and that you arrive in Cusco at least 2 days ahead of your trek to acclimatize to the altitude.
 Tours to Machu Picchu by trains are comfortable trips and can be done by anybody.

 Booking with Trexperience

-We want to ensure booking with us convenient and stress-free.
-All we require from you is your deposit and your details (name, passport number, and dates of your trek).
-We will take care of or everything.
-You can pay the remaining balance to us when you arrive in Cusco.
+We want to ensure booking with us convenient and stress free.
+All we require from you is your deposit and your details (name, passport number and dates of your trek).
+We will take care or everything.
+You can pay the remaining balance to us when you arrive to Cusco.
 All reservations with TreXperience Peru require a 25% deposit per person.
-Deposits need to pay via PayPal or with a credit card.
+Deposits need to paid via PayPal or with a credit card.
 No booking fees at all.
-Unfortunately, all deposits are non-refundable as they will be used to secure your reservation by purchasing permits and entrance tickets.
+Unfortunately all deposits are non-refundable as they will be used to secure your reservation by purchasing permits and entrance tickets.

 Restrictions on the number of visitors to the Inca Trail and Machu Picchu

-The government limits the number of visitors to the Inca Trail and Machu Picchu.
+The number of visitors to the Inca Trail and Machu Picchu are limited by the government.
 There is a limit of 500 people per day to the Inca Trail and 600 people per shift to Machu Picchu.
 Additionally, train tickets, tickets to Huayna Picchu and Machu Picchu Mountain all sell out well in advance.
-In high season hotels may also sell out.
+In high seasons hotels may also sell out.
 We, therefore, recommend you book your trek as far in advance as possible to avoid disappointment.
 We are always here to help if you require any support.